Model engineering: Model live steam locomotives

 A more demanding model engineering project, a propane fired 1:8 scale live steam train, running on the Finnish Railway Museum's miniature 7.25 in track.

 Model live steam locomotives predominate as the most popular modelling subject in model engineering.
 As such they deserve special mention.
 Live steam refers to the use of pressurised steam, heated in the model locomotive's own boiler, to turn the wheels via miniature steam cylinders.
 Not all locomotives are live steam - some model engineers make model locomotives powered by electricity or internal combustion engines.
 The criteria however is that the model is self-propelled, hence requiring an engine to be made or motor to be installed, as opposed to the (usually much smaller) model trains that rely on an electrified track to run.

 Live steam (and other self-propelled) locomotives are made in a range of sizes, or scales, according to track gauge.
 The smaller gauges, sometimes called 'garden gauges' because they can be set up in the owner's own garden, or in the US called a backyard railroad, are sufficient to run by themselves but usually cannot haul the driver or passengers.
 The larger gauges are usually found on club tracks or miniature railways, and are intended to haul the driver and passengers.

 Popular 'garden gauges' are '0' gauge, '1' gauge and 2½" gauge (ridable).
 Usual club track gauges are 3½", 5" and 7¼", and 4¾" and 7½" in North America.
 Larger miniature railway gauges such as 10¼" and 15" gauge are more common in zoo and park settings or as public passenger-hauling lines such as the Romney, Hythe & Dymchurch Railway.
 Various gauges have existed over time.
 3½" and 5" gauge were proposed in 1898 as standard model gauges, although 5" gauge only became popular after the Second World War, along with 7¼" gauge.

-Not all model live steam locomotive enthusiasts are model engineers (and vice versa).
-There are many live steam enthusiasts who prefer running the models on a track rather than spending long hours building them in a workshop, and so purchase a ready made model locomotive.
-However, for many the joy of the hobby lies in the manufacturing process, ending in the great satisfaction of a running engine of any sort, which can be immense.
+Not all enthusiasts of model live steam locomotive are model engineers and vice versa.
+Some live steam enthusiasts primarily operate locomotives on track and therefore purchase a ready made model, while other focus on constructing locomotives themselves and derive satisfaction from the process of building a functioning engine.